ms-iot/iot-core-azure-dm-client/docs/application-management.md

 </pre>

 Note that for the `"GardenSprinkler_kay8908908"` application no sources were specified.
 This indicates that the target action is to update from the store if the currently installed version is older than 2.0.0.0.
+Also note that BirdFeeder_80615fge is included in the reported list because the user has `"?"` in the desired list.

 The client determines the required set of actions, performs them and updates the `"reported.microsoft.management.apps"` property as follows: